d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 \vspace{0.3in}

-In Stat 216 we will use the statistical package `R` to analyze data.
-Read through the instructions on the syllabus and download `R` and `RStudio Desktop` to your computer.
-If you have a Chromebook or have problems installing `R` and `RStudio Desktop` on your machine, you will need to use `RStudio Cloud` or an MSU virtual machine.
+In Stat 216 we will use the statistical package `R` to analyze data through the IDE (integrated development environment) RStudio.
+Though it is possible to download `R` and RStudio on your own computer, we will use this program through the MSU RStudio server: [https://rstudio.math.montana.edu/](https://rstudio.math.montana.edu/).

 Read through the preliminaries chapter in the textbook and watch the video `RStudio_GettingStarted` on D2L -> Content -> Primary Resources before completing the following questions.

+The RStudio workflow operates best by the use of "Projects".
+You should create a separate project for each activity or assignment in this course that requires the use of `R`.
+To get started with this activity, follow these steps:

+* Log onto the RStudio server linked above using your NetID and password.
+* In the top right corner, you will see a dropdown menu next to "Project" that currently says "(None)".
+Click on this menu and choose "New Project".
+(Alternatively, you can click the "File" menu in the top left and select "New Project".)
+A "New Project Wizard" window should pop up: click "New Directory",  click "New Project", then give your project directory a name (e.g., "Activity1"). _Do not use spaces or other characters in the name._ Click Browse and choose a location where you would like to save your project (you can create a new folder if desired).
+Leave the default settings, and click "Create Project".
+(Now, if you click on the home icon in the top right, you will see your RStudio account, and the project should be listed under "Projects".)
-Open `RStudio` on your computer.
-Download the Martian Alphabet `RScript` file from D2L and open in `RStudio`.
-If the file does not open directly, open manually:
+* Download the Martian Alphabet R script file from D2L.

-* In `RStudio` click on File in the upper left hand corner, choose Open File, find the downloaded file.

-If you are using `RStudioCloud` watch the video `RStudioCloud_GettingStarted` on D2L -> Content -> Primary Resources to learn how to open the file in `RStudioCloud`.
+* Click "Upload" in the "Files" tab in the bottom right window of RStudio.
+Click "Choose File", and navigate to the folder where the Martian Alphabet R script file is saved.
+Then click "Open"; then click "Ok".
+* You should see the uploaded file appear in the list of files.
+Click on the filename to open the file.

-In the Martian Alphabet `Rscript` file, highlight the first 14 lines of code and click run.
-This will install the packages needed for this course.
+In the Martian Alphabet R script file, highlight the first 14 lines of code and click run.
+This will load the packages (or libraries) needed for this course; each package is a collection of R functions.
 We review a few of these packages here.

 Throughout the semester we will use the package `tidyverse` to allow us to use chaining (see Section 1.7 in the textbook for more on this symbol `%>%`.)
-We will use the package `ggplot2` to create graphs in `RStudio`, the package `mosaic` to use the favstats function to find summary statistics for quantitative variables, and the package `catstats` starting in Chapter 5 to create simulations.
-Once you have installed these packages you will only need to use the library function to call each package to use.
+We will use the package `ggplot2` to create graphs in `RStudio`, the package `mosaic` to use the `favstats` function to find summary statistics for quantitative variables, and the package `catstats` starting in Chapter 5 to create simulations for statistical inference.
+These packages are installed in the RStudio server, but you need to use the `library` function to call the package into your R environment.

 The \# sign is not part of the `R` code.
 It is used by these authors to add comments to the `R` code and explain what each call is telling the program to do.
 `R` will ignore everything after a \# sign when executing the code.

-In the Martian Alphabet `RScript` file for the one proportion test, enter your class size (Q3 from the in-class activity) for sample_size and the number of students who were correct in identifying Bumba (Q6 from the in-class activity) for as_extreme_as in the one_proportion_test.
-Highlight lines 16 - 21 and click run.
+In the Martian Alphabet R script file for the `one_proportion_test` function arguments, enter your class size (Q3 from the in-class activity) for `sample_size` and the number of students who were correct in identifying Bumba (Q6 from the in-class activity) for `as_extreme_as` argument.
+Highlight lines 16$-$21 and click run.

 4. Is the distribution created from this code similar to what you saw in class in Q14?

 \vspace{0.3in}

+### Take-home messages

+1. In this course we will learn how to evaluate a claim by comparing observed results (classes’ "guesses" when asked to identify Bumba) to a distribution of many simulated results under an assumption like “blind guessing.”

+2. Blind guessing between two outcomes will be correct only about half the time.
+We can simulate data using a computer program to fit the assumption of blind guessing.

+3. Unusual observed results will make us doubt the assumptions used to create the simulated distribution.
+A large number of correct “guesses” is evidence that a person was not just blindly guessing.

 ### Additional notes